 A lender must disclose what default interest charges might apply in the initial disclosure statement.
-Default interest can only be charged for the period that a borrower is in default or is exceeding their credit limit.7 And where the default interest is payable because a borrower has defaulted on a payment, a lender can only charge default interest on the amount that is in default.8 Where a contract is not an "on demand facility", you cannot call up a loan and also charge default interest on the amount that has been called up.9
+A lender can only charge default interest on the amount that is in default and only for the period that a borrower is in default or is exceeding their credit limit.
+In addition, where a contract is not an on demand facility you cannot call up a loan and charge default interest on the entire unpaid balance.

 Default interest charges cannot be recovered if they are a penalty.
 They must reflect the loss you will suffer and any amounts required to protect your legitimate business interests.
 The law also allows for a court to reopen a contract that it finds oppressive.
-10 This could in some cases include the level of interest charged.
+This could in some cases include the level of interest charged.